parchlinux/parchwiki/src/Parchjade.md

 # Parch Jade

-The online version aka *jade version* of Parch Linux is a version with Jade online installer and a minimal desktop that allows the user to install the desktops/tools he likes in Parch Linux based on his needs.
+The online edition aka *jade edition* of Parch Linux comes with Jade online installer and a minimal desktop that allows the users to install the tools of their choice in Parch Linux, based on their needs.

-This version is currently under development and is not yet complete.
++ This edition is currently under development and is not complete yet